kshitij-05/GHF/README.md

-# Hartree Fock code with linbint for integral generation
+# Hartree Fock code with linbint

-This is a practice code for Hartree-Fock, MP2 and CCSD/CCD.
+This is a practice code for Restricted/Unrestricted-Hartree-Fock, MP2/UMP2 and CCSD/CCD and UCCSD/UCCD.